It all started with a pair of shoes

 Mirna and her shoes, early 2006

-It all started in Antigua de Guatemala, in 2006, when Amsterdam born, Marten Dresen, CEO of Good Group, combined volunteering and backpacking while travelling through Guatemala.
-Seeing her barefoot, Marten bought a pair of shoes for Mirna, a local girl he met at the day care project he volunteered at.
-Getting to know Mirna and her family made him realize he could do more for the future of this young girl, her family and her local community.
+Our story begins in Antigua de Guatemala, in 2006, when Amsterdam-born founder and CEO Marten Dresen, combined volunteering and backpacking while travelling through South America.
+It was here that Marten met a little girl called Mirna who didn’t have any shoes and he decided to buy her some.
+From her reaction and the realisation that such a small act could do so much, he began to question what else he could do to help.
+Getting to know Mirna and her family made it clear that he could do more for the future of this young girl, her family and her local community.
 So he did.

 THE FOUNDING OF NGO NINOS DE GUATEMALA, MID 2006

 In April 2006, Marten wrote a letter to his family and friends.
 Describing the situation of Mirna and her family, Marten asked everyone he knew for their support.
 The support that came in response to this one email was overwhelming: more than 5000 Euros.
-Marten soon realized this was too much money for helping just Mirna and her family.
-This is where the plan started to build an elementary school that would give kids, like Mirna, access to education.
-He travelled back to the Netherlands and started fund–raising.
+Marten soon realised this was too much money for helping just Mirna and her family.
+This is where the plan started to build an elementary school that would give kids like Mirna access to education.
+He travelled back to the Netherlands and started fundraising.
 Meanwhile, an NGO was founded in Antigua.

 NUESTRO FUTURO, THE FIRST SCHOOL, 2008–2009